 Directions: Explain how computational manipulations of information require consideration of (1) representation, (2) storage, (3) security, and (4) transmission.
 Your essay should be approximately 500 words and must include at least 2 cited sources.
 Be sure to run spellcheck before submitting your assignment.

 Spreadsheets are useful in many situations and they are often designed to manage thousands of data values and calculations.
-Sorting, querying, and reporting data are just a few of things that spreadsheets are used for.
+Sorting, querying, and reporting data are just a few of the things that spreadsheets are used for.
 A spreadsheet is an interactive computer application program for organization, analysis and storage of data in tabular form.
 Spreadsheets developed as computerized simulations of paper accounting worksheets.
 The program operates on data represented as cells of an array, organized in rows and columns (Wikipedia).
 The accounting spreadsheet was computerized in 1961 and has come a long way.
 Microsoft Excel is the most widely used electronic spreadsheet and is considered the market leader.

 One reason spreadsheets are so useful is their versatility.
 The user of the spreadsheet determines what the data represents and how it is related to other data.
 Therefore, spreadsheet analysis can be applied to just about any topic area.
 Spreadsheets might be used to: